Pareto Optimization with Robust Evaluation for Noisy Subset Selection: Introduction

-Although PONSS shows good ability against noise by the noise-aware comparison strategy, it demands significant computational resources to re-evaluate solutions during population updates, ensuring that truly good solutions will not be deleted from the population.
+While PONSS effectively mitigates noise via its noise-aware comparison strategy, it incurs substantial computational overhead by re-evaluating solutions to prevent high-quality candidates from being inadvertently discarded.
 Specifically, PONSS may require $2B$ additional evaluations each time the population is updated, where $B$ is a hyperparameter.
 To achieve the theoretical guarantee mentioned above, PONSS requires $2eBnk^2\log 2k$ evaluations, which is $B\log 2k$ times that of POSS.

 In this paper, we propose a new method based on Pareto Optimization with Robust Evaluation for noisy subset selection, briefly called PORE.
 Unlike POSS and PONSS, PORE maximizes a robust evaluation function and minimizes the size of subset simultaneously, and then employs multi-objective evolutionary algorithms to solve it.
 To obtain the robust evaluation function value of a solution $S$, one needs to calculate the average value of the noisy function $F$ over all subsets of $S$ that have a size equal to $|S|-1$.
 This can better identify the well-structured solutions, using much less evaluations compared to the strategy of re-evaluating solutions during the population update of PONSS.
 In addition, PORE utilizes the advantage of PONSS by inheriting its noise-aware comparison strategy.
 We conducted experiments on influence maximization and sparse regression problems.
 The results on real-world datasets under various noise levels show that PORE clearly outperforms previous algorithms, namely, the classical greedy algorithm, POSS, and PONSS.
 In most settings, PORE has achieved a performance improvement of over 5\% compared to current state-of-the-art algorithms, and in the \textit{protein} dataset for sparse regression problem, it has consistently achieved more than a 20\% performance improvement in each setting.
 Additionally, the PORE algorithm has shown greater stability compared to these benchmarks.
 The ablation studies show the effectiveness of the robust evaluation function.